canalplus/rx-player/doc/api/Miscellaneous/MetaPlaylist.md

   avoiding many customers doing the same manifest request at the exact same time are much easier to implement.

-- this file rarely needs to be updated, improving the caching of this ressource.
+- this file rarely needs to be updated, improving the caching of this resource.

 - its format is very simple and in JSON, which is easy to integrate with JavaScript codebases.
 The file can even be very easily generated directly on the client's page.
   This paves the way for contents personalized to a single customer.

-- Digital right management is also much more flexible than with a DASH MPD.
+- Digital rights management is also much more flexible than with a DASH MPD.
 For example, different license servers for different contents could be integrated.
 This is still a work-in-progress.